-Mountwest adheres to an open admissions policy as outlined in Title 135 Procedural Rule, West Virginia Council for Community and Technical College Education, Series 23, Standards and Procedures for Undergraduate Admissions at Community and Technical Colleges.
+Mountwest Community & Technical College adheres to an open admissions policy as outlined in Title 135 Procedural Rule, West Virginia Council for Community and Technical College Education, Series 23, Standards and Procedures for Undergraduate Admissions at Community and Technical Colleges.
 It is the intent of this policy that everyone shall have access to higher educational opportunities commensurate with their interests and abilities.

 - Admission to community and technical colleges is open to any person age eighteen or older and able to benefit from study at the community college level. - Those who possess a high school diploma or General Education Development (GED)/TASC equivalency.
-This is a requirement if you intend to apply for Federal Financial Aid.
+This is a requirement if an applicant intends to apply for Federal Financial Aid.